 Not only can you use it to save picturesque photos, but you can use it to zoom in on, identify and scan your enemies.
 Every time you approach one of Anton Castillo's bases, or a Military Target, use your phone to scan enemies and learn what their weaknesses are.
 This will strengthen your fight.

-Utilise Resolver Workbenches
+Use Resolver Workbenches and Supremos

 This will very quickly become natural to you.
 Whenever you are granted the opportunity to use your phone to learn of your enemies weaknesses, you should then modify your weapons to suit this.

-More often than not, there will be a Resolver Workbench nearby - marked by a small tool icon on your HUD.
+More often than not, there will be a Resolver Workbench nearby all operation locations — marked by a small tool icon on your HUD.
 Here, you can change various mods on your rifles, pistols and whatever other weaponry you have.
 If your enemy is weak to Armor Piercing Bullets, make sure to equip those in your Ammo Socket, and so forth.
 This will make you attacking those enemies much easier.

-Recruit Amigo’s to Fight by Your Side
+Recruit an Amigo to Fight by Your Side

 You can dismiss the animals whenever you want, but for the most part, you will want to use them to the best of your ability.
 There are seven acquirable Amigos across Yara, and we go in depth about how to unlock each of them here.

 If you're attempting a stealthy attack, Chorizo (a dog), will quite literally distract your enemies with how cute he is, so you can go in for the kill.
 On the other hand, Guapo (a crocodile, and the first Amigo you will unlock) is better for going in all guns blazing.
 He will tear your enemies to shreds as you put bullets into other enemies and reclaim Yara.

-As you start Far Cry 6, getting from A to B can take a while before you acquire a ride of your own.
+As you start Far Cry 6, getting from A to B can take a while before you acquire a Ride of your own.
 In these instances, you can find horses or commandeer the vehicles of others to help get you to your destination.

 Your Rides Can Drive Themselves

-For those of us who aren't so good at driving in games, Far Cry 6 Rides can drive themselves.
+For those of us who aren't so good at driving in games, Far Cry 6's Rides can drive themselves.
 Hop into your Ride, select your destination on the map, and select the 'Follow Road' option in the Ride's menu for it to drive itself.

-You may still want to keep your own eyes on the road though, in case your Ride somehow drives itself into another or gets stuck on a corner.
+You may still want to keep your own eyes on the road, though, in case your Ride somehow drives itself into another or gets stuck on a corner.
 Besides that, this is a nice way to see Yara without worrying too much about wrecking your nice Ride.

 On the topic of Rides, you can use the trunk of your Ride to refill your ammo whenever you need it.
 This means that even when you aren't about to drive to the next point in your journey, they can be useful to have on standby.
 However, do note that you can only use your Ride's trunk to refill your ammo once every thirty minutes.